particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Power guide updates for M-SoM 2024-08-28

+The [power supply guide](/hardware/power/power-supply-guide/) has been updated for the M-SoM.

 ### Logic FunctionInfo 2024-08-28

 The prototype for FunctionInfo showed FunctionContext instead, though the description of the fields was correct.